anhnguyendepocen/M335/docs/block007_first-use-rmarkdown.md

 This is (sort of) another example of keeping things machine- and human-readable, which is bliss.
 By making `foo.Rmd` available, others can see and run your __actual code__.
 By sharing `foo.md` and/or `foo.html`, others can casually browse your end product and decide if they even want to bother.

+### Course Rmd Template

+We have built a template `.Rmd` file that you can use for our course.
+It requires that you install a package from a GitHub repository.
+Here are the steps.

+1. Use `install.packages("devtools")` to be able to use `library(devtools)` in your R.
+2. Go to https://github.com/dylanjm/Rtemplates and run the Rtemplates line related to stats.
+3. Now in R-Studio create a new `R Markdown ...` and then choose `From Template`.
+4. There should be an option that says `Math 335 Analysis`.
+Select it and click `OK`.

+It will build the `YAML` that we would prefer for this course.

 ### Troubleshooting

 __Make sure RStudio and the `rmarkdown` package (and its dependencies) are up-to-date.__ In case of catastrophic failure to render R Markdown, consider that your software may be too old.
 R Markdown has been developing rapidly (written 2015-09), so you need a very current version of RStudio and `rmarkdown` to enjoy all the goodies we describe in this course.